 Ingredients

 - Garlic.
-The more the merrier!
+I always say, the more the merrier!

 - Pasta.
 Bow-tie pasta (farfalle) is my favorite in Skillet Lasagna.
 But I think a spiral pasta like rotini would be good, too.